Architecture, Historic Homes

 Gothic2

-With Gothic style windows with distinctive pointed arches; exposed framing timbers; and steep, vaulted roofs with cross-gables.
+With Gothic-style windows with distinctive pointed arches; exposed framing timbers; and steep, vaulted roofs with cross-gables.
 Extravagant features may include towers and verandas.
 Ornate wooden detailing is generously applied as gable, window, and door trim.

 Minnesota Mortgage Reform Proposal